 - Sleep Suits – Size – Newborn or up to 1 month, best to have options in case baby is smaller or larger than expected.
-Suits with the mittens are great to stop baby scratching themselves.
-I’ve heard the Tilbea leopard print baby grow is a very good one for maximising cuteness on the journey home 😉
+Suits with the fold down mittens are great to stop baby scratching themselves.
+I’ve heard the Tilbea leopard print baby grow is a very good one for maximising cuteness on the journey home 😉.

 - Blanket – Cellular ones can be really great as they ensure there’s always an airflow.
 Check out Mamma Designs & the White Company

 - Muslins – Big ones!
 We discovered this recently, they are great for using as blankets, swaddles, nursing covers…the list goes on!
-We particularly like Pattie & Co & Etta Loves
+We particularly like the brands Pattie & Co & Etta Loves.

 - Baby Hat – A few hats might be good, they all come up differently and we have to maximise the cuteness factor.

 - A Hospital outfit – Our Eve dressing gown is perfect for birthing if you don’t want to be in your birthday suit.
 Clearly we would recommend our gorgeous collection but really, you can give birth in it or wear it post labour to look fabulous for that first pic.
 But as long as your selection is loose, lightweight & comfortable you will be on to a winner.

 - Leaving the hospital outfit – Wear something comfortable that makes you feel like the superhero you are after Baby has arrived.
 Claire wore the blue Matilda home and I wore the blue Joy – Blue for the two boys, don’t forget we have pink dresses too!
 Or if you want comfort all the way then our Emma Jumpsuit is just the ticket.